Friends of Hwange (FOH) is a locally registered NGO that is totally reliant on donor funds to exist.

 What We Do

 FOH maintains the boreholes and water pumps for all of the pans covering a large section of the park in and around the Main Camp area.
-With advancements in solar technology, solar powered systems have proved extremely effective and have replaced the diesel engines and windmills that were historically used to pump water.
-In the dry season (April – November) the demand for available surface water increases, mainly due to the natural migration and influx of elephants.
-The solar systems provide sufficient water using energy which is both eco-friendly and cost effective.
+With advancements in solar technology, solar powered systems have proved extremely effective and have replaced the diesel engines and windmills that were used to pump water historically.
+During the dry season (April – November) the demand for available surface water increases, mainly due to the natural migration and influx of elephants.
+Solar systems provide sufficient water using eco-friendly, cost effective energy.

 In more recent years, as well as water provision for wildlife, FOH has expanded its scope of activities to include:

-• Clearance of firebreaks which is a major annual task.
-Initially the area is cleared of rocks, fallen trees, dead wood and general overgrowth then harrowed using a tractor and disc harrow and finally controlled burns take place.
+• Annual clearance of firebreaks.
+Initially the area is cleared of rocks, fallen trees, dead wood and general overgrowth after which it is harrowed using a tractor and disc harrow and finally controlled burns take place.
 There is a limited window of time within which fire guards can be established – too early and the grass is too green and won’t burn, too late and fierce winds and tinder-dry vegetation pose too great a threat of runaway fires.

 • Maintenance of access roads.

-• Camp and picnic site upkeep to promote ecotourism.
+• Upkeep of picnic sites to promote ecotourism.

 The People of Friends of Hwange

 Dave Dell is the Chairman of the Trust and is responsible for most of the fund-raising.
-The other trustees are John Brebner, Ken Jenkins, Dave St Quintin, Beck Edwards and Barry Wolhuter.
+The other trustees are John Brebner, Ken Jenkins, Stuart Danks, Beck Edwards and Barry Wolhuter.

-Gary Cantle, Jason Friend and Steve Alexander live in Main Camp and together with their work teams carry out the day-to-day work in the park.
-Between them they have considerable experience in Wildlife Conservation.
+Jason Clarke Friend lives in Main Camp and together with the FOH work team, and Hwange Main Camp Game Water team, carries out the day-to-day work in the park.

-• All the trustees are passionate about preserving Zimbabwe’s most precious resources for future generations.
-The trustees work on a voluntary basis.
+The trustees work on a voluntary basis, and are passionate about preserving Zimbabwe’s most precious resources for future generations.